 You should contact the EPA as soon as possible to discuss your application before it is lodged with us.

-The timeframes for considering resource consent applications, and notices of requirement for listed and referred projects, is short.
+The timeframes for considering resource consent applications, and notices of requirement for listed and referred projects, are short.
 This means applicants need to be well prepared, and applications need to contain the required information as described in Schedule 6 of the Act.

 Your application must include the required information and comply with any restrictions or obligations specified in the Act.

 The information must be in sufficient detail that corresponds with the scale and significance of the effects that the activity may have on the environment, taking into account any proposals to manage the adverse effects through conditions.
-If these information requirements are not met, the EPA must return your application.

 Make an application